 Using this in high-risk and technical environments has obvious value.
-But it could also benefit leaders in any circumstance.
-Explore using (or deploying) this tool within mentor/mentee relationships or Executive and their Executive Coach.
-Debrief significant meetings.
-Debrief unforeseen conflict or disruption.
+In addition, it could also benefit leaders in any circumstance.
+Explore using (or deploying) this tool within mentor/mentee relationships.
+It can also be used with Executives and their Executive Coaches, as well as a debrief for significant meetings, or unforeseen conflict or disruption.
 You’ll be amazed at the results.

 Create a “Speak Up, Speak Straight” culture

 When an organization has struggled to become one that encourages speaking up, your leaders may need a simple tool to begin the process of culture change.
 In industries that deal with human health and safety, it’s particularly difficult to create a culture that speaks up because the potential personal guilt and fear of retribution is high.
-And any company can inadvertently create a culture that disdains “speaking truth to power” by punishing mistakes severely, by putting down those that speak up when they see trouble ahead, or by silencing anyone that makes waves.
+Hence, any company can inadvertently create a culture that disdains “speaking truth to power” by punishing mistakes severely.
+They also may put down those that speak up when they see trouble ahead.
+Likewise they may silence anyone that makes waves.

 A simple tool that could support your culture is CUUS Language, and the acronym is fun, too.